The Flash and Jesse Quick team up to take down Mirror Master and The Top

 Barry gives Jesse some words of encouragement.
 She then takes Wally’s (Keiynan Lonsdale) hand and speeds them away.
 Iris (Candice Patton) kisses Barry and leaves, as well.
 Caitlin, Barry, and Cisco (Carlos Valdes) then question Harry (Tom Cavanagh) about him leaving to go back to Earth-2.
 They tell him that it’s not going to be the same without him and Harry comes up with the idea to find another Harrison Wells to join Team Flash.
 At the precinct, Cecile (Danielle Nicolet), the DA, tells Joe that no one’s heard anything about Alchemy (Tobin Bell) but she asks him to let her know if there’s anything else she can do.

 At the West house, Iris and Barry are having a very romantic date night.
-They begin to make out…when suddenly Barry hears Joe unlocking the door.
+They begin to make out…when Barry hears Joe unlocking the door.
 He speeds away all the evidence of date night–replacing his wine with a beer–but Joe stills seems extremely flustered.
 Noticing what Barry did, Iris asks him what he’s so nervous about.
 Barry tells her that it’s awkward making out with her in front of him as he’s the man who raised both of them.
 (Barry even almost says “our dad” at one point which makes it really hard to back up Candice’s constant argument to reporters that Iris and Barry aren’t siblings.)
 She tells him to talk to him because they should be able to have a relationship without worrying about Joe.

 At a lounge somewhere in Central City, Sam appears out of a mirror and, once again, demands to know from one of Snart’s former cronies where he is.
-Not able to give an answer, Sam throws him through another mirror.
+Not able to give an answer, Sam throws him through a mirror.
 He comes out of a window and falls to the street.
 Back at the precinct, Barry tells Joe that Sam’s not going to find Snart as he “left with some friends of [theirs] on a trip.”
 Seizing the moment, Barry takes this opportunity to let Joe know that him and Iris are a couple and will be kissing.
-Joe says that he loves them both but would rather not see them making out in front of him.
+Joe says that he loves them both would rather not see them making out in front of him.

 At STAR Labs, Harry, Cisco, and Caitlin begin their search for another Wells.
 The plan is for Cisco to open a breach and for Harry to send out an “intergalactic IQ test” (in the words of Caitlin) as a lure for any Harrison Wells to solve.
 Supposedly, the cryptogram will test any and all characteristics a potential candidate might need in order to be a helpful and contributing member of the team.
 Cisco opens a breach and a satellite shoots a tachyon-enhanced laser with the message through.
 All they can do now is wait (and get Big Belly Burger).